icub3d/goblog/README.md

     go get github.com/icub3d/goblog

 This will install the binary *goblog* into *$GOPATH/bin*.
-Alternativel, you can download the source and do it yourself.
-See if I care.
+In this case, you have to [set](http://golang.org/doc/code.html#GOPATH) properly GOPATH and GOROOT.
+Alternatively, you can download the source and do it yourself.

 Usage
 =====

-All directory locations are congurable, but it is generally considered wise to have a single place for your blog.
+All directory locations are configurable, but it is generally considered wise to have a single place for your blog.

+The default blog directory structure is this:

     $ ls
     blogs  public  static  templates

-The *blogs* directory contains all of your blog entries.
+  * The *blogs* directory contains all of your blog entries.
 Each file within that directory or any sub-directory that ends in *.md* will be processed as a blog entry.
 Goblog uses markdown (like github), so feel free to mark down your blog.

-The *public* directory is where your generated code will go.
+  * The *public* directory is where your generated code will go.
 You'll want to point your web server to that location.

-The *static* directory contains static assets like CSS, JavaScript, images, etc that your blog needs to function.
+  * The *static* directory contains static assets like CSS, JavaScript, images, etc that your blog needs to function.

-The *templates* directory contains a list of html templates to use when generating the site.
+  * The *templates* directory contains a list of html templates to use when generating the site.
 Each of the templates use go's templating system to display specific values.
 You can see
 [my own blog](https://github.com/icub3d/joshua.themarshians.com) for